Effort Discrimination and Curvature of Contest Technology in Conflict Networks: Introduction

-In this paper, we extend the framework of \cite*{xu2022networks} and consider a conflict model in which players simultaneously participate in multiple battles with heterogeneous valuations and sizes.
-A contestant's winning probability of a particular battle is specified by a logit form contest success function.
-We compare two policy scenarios: uniform effort (UE) in which each contestant is restricted to exert the same effort across all the battles she participates, and discriminatory effort (DE) in which such a restriction is lifted.\footnote{Conceptually, the comparison between DE and UE is related to the literature on (third-degree) price discrimination: DE is similar to charging differential prices in different market segments, while UE can be seen as limiting to a uniform pricing. }
+In this paper, we extend the framework of \cite{xu2022networks} and consider a conflict model in which {players simultaneously participate in multiple battles, and the valuations of these battles are dependent on their respective sizes}.
+A contestant's winning probability of a particular battle is specified by a logit contest success function.
+We compare two policy scenarios: uniform effort (UE) in which each contestant is restricted to exert the same effort across all the battles she participates, and discriminatory effort (DE) in which such a restriction is lifted.
+As a leading example, we consider marketing strategy of competitive multi-market companies.
+When advertising through traditional media, companies may struggle to deliver targeted advertising to specific submarkets.
+In this scenario, the company's standardized marketing strategy can be seen as an instance of uniform effort.
+However, with the advancement of information technology and the availability of data, companies now have the capability to develop customized marketing strategies for different submarkets, which can be regarded as an instance of discriminatory effort.\footnote{Conceptually, the comparison between DE and UE is related to the literature on (third-degree) price discrimination: DE is similar to charging differential prices in different market segments, while UE can be seen as limiting to a uniform pricing.}